EEO and Affirmative Action

 The Affirmative Action Program identifies positive, result-oriented and strategic steps that will be undertaken by the University to diversify its workforce and promote equal employment opportunity.
 Its coverage extends to all categories and facets of employment and employment relationships, including but not limited to, recruitment, hiring, promotion, training, benefits, compensation, transfers, terminations, layoffs, return from layoffs, grievance/problem solving procedures.

-Boston College fully complies with the letter and spirit of applicable laws, statutes and regulations that govern equal opportunity and affirmative action efforts for women, minorities, individuals with disabilities, covered veterans and veterans with disabilities.
+Boston College fully complies with the letter and spirit of applicable laws, statutes and regulations that govern equal opportunity and affirmative action efforts for women, minorities, individuals with disabilities, protected veterans and veterans with disabilities.
 The Affirmative Action Plan is available for viewing at the Office for Institutional Diversity during regular business hours upon request.

 Components of the Affirmative Action Program: